 - Use fine sandpaper (grain = 150) to sand the wood side and if necessary to sand slightly the upper edges of the skis.

 - Then use a brush to put a coat of navy quality varnish on the wood side and if necessary on the upper edges.

 Except in extreme skiing - where you are not supposed to fall - don't ski downhill with a LowTec binding locked.If a binding is torn away, never re-drill or add inserts: please ask AlpControl.

 - Remove the screws, dry the holes, FILL the holes with some EPOXY glue while stirring with a nail to expel air bubbles, tighten the screws without forcing.

 Never re-drill a ski (eg to move a binding) without the agreement of AlpControl.

-Don't bang the ski tail against rock or ice (skis should be planted in the snow without run-up),do not force flexion of the ski with all the strength upon the tail (eg in store).
+Don't bang the ski tail against rock or ice (skis can be pushed into the snow without run-up),do not test the flexibility of the ski with the tail on a hard surface (eg in store).